cwilbur/code-samples/FOR-RECRUITERS.md

 Exchange email and calendaring, which is often the principal requirement for Windows in the enterprise in the first place.

-## I want to work with professional software engineers, not mavericks,
-   ninjas, cowboys, and rock stars.
+## I want to work with professional software engineers, not mavericks, ninjas, cowboys, or rock stars.

 The company must demonstrate a commitment to good software engineering practices.
 I will ask in the interview about the use of version